Edgemoor

 Bellingham Neighborhoods.

-suggestions for a speaker for the February meeting.
-Please email Brien with suggestions or come
+start thinking about suggestions for a speaker for the February meeting.
+Please email Brien with suggestions or come prepared

 Closing